 Tooltique has matured and is bringing more to the market with positive changes that will bring our customers a whole cycle of buying using and selling their unwanted vintage & Antique tools.
 This has taken many months to develop and we hope our customers will get to enjoy what is to come but like Tooltique these things do improve over time.

-We aren’t standing still, that’s for sure and have many other aspects that are currently being explored that will eventually enhance our customers knowledge and appreciation of what is important about vintage user and collectable tools.
+We aren’t standing still, that’s for sure, and have many other aspects that are currently being explored that will eventually enhance our customer’s knowledge and appreciation of what is important about the vintage users of collectable tools.

 Note regarding tool prices.